 The rental market can be a daunting place for potential tenants, who are undoubtedly oversaturated with available information through the hundreds to thousands of listings available for browsing online at any given time.
-Writing an effective listing for your rental will help to increase contact from potential tenants with informed interest in your property, as well as reduce vacancy time between tenants.
+Writing an effective rental listing will help to increase contact from potential tenants with informed interest in your property, as well as reduce vacancy time between tenants.

 So what makes a listing effective?
 Getting people to look past the title and read the listing itself, for starters.
 Drawing interest comes first, followed by keeping and growing that interest through comprehensive information balanced with selling points.

 A catchy title and high quality photos are an ideal way to begin and will draw initial attention to your listing.
 In order to keep that interest, you’ll want to follow up with a thorough and compelling listing that will make people want to see your rental property.

 Think of looking for a rental home like looking for a used car: you’d expect the posted information to include the vehicle’s model, year, and mileage without having to call, right?
 The same goes with listing an apartment, where renters expect to find the number of bed/baths, monthly rent, pet policy, and lease length, all without having to reach out.
 Including complete and accurate information in your listing will prevent wasted time for both you and your potential renters, and will help to increase contact from renters with genuine interest in your property who are aware of its basic features and restrictions (such as no pet policies), and are ready to take the next step.

 The title of your listing can have a huge impact on how many people actually read the listing itself.
 Ideally, it’s good to use a catchy title to draw people in while including basic information such as number of bedrooms.
 A word of advice: skip the caps lock.
 Many people read text in ALL CAPS as yelling or aggressive, and that’s how your introduction will come across if you use caps lock when formatting.